Modern Mormon Men Co-Founders

 MAB has fond and therefore suspect memories of living his pre-teen years in rural Central Utah with his five brothers and one sister.
 As a teenager he moved with part of his family to the suburbs of Salt Lake City then left for a mission to Honduras.
 Having survived that he went to college in Rapid City then married an open minded Californian who helped put him through graduate school in Seattle.
 In the summer of 2011 his employer will relocate his family to Amsterdam, a move they are excited and anxious about.
 He considers himself a Mormon from a cultural standpoint but is philosophically agnostic.
 He attends church to support his family, to participate in familiar rituals and to enjoy the quirks and benefits of an LDS community.

 I've lived in New York, Texas, Nevada, Idaho, Wyoming and Utah.
 I've traveled to four continents, shopped in Fez, parasailed in Tunisia, eaten caviar in Moscow and would love to visit my namesake and great-grandfather's stomping grounds in Italy.
 I was married in the Salt Lake LDS Temple four years after graduating from BYU, so you could argue at one point I was a ‘menace to the community.’
 I'm a former singing gondolier at The Venetian in Las Vegas and BYU Young Ambassador.
 I work in digital public relations and travel to consult and speak about corporate communications and social media.
-I graduated earlier this year from the University of Utah's Executive MBA program.
-My awesome wife and I have two great kids, currently twelve and eight, and full of life.
+I graduated in 2013 from the University of Utah's Executive MBA program.
+My awesome wife and I have two great kids, currently twelve and eight and full of life.

-Mark is one of those oxymorons: a Mexican who speaks fluent Japanese, a bibliophile even though he did not grow up with a book, pen or paper in his home, and a mormon who grew up in the casino lights of Las Vegas.
+Saint Mark is one of those oxymorons: a Mexican who speaks fluent Japanese, a bibliophile even though he did not grow up with a book, pen or paper in his home, and a mormon who grew up in the casino lights of Las Vegas.
 After becoming a modern-day Ammon in Kyushu, Japan, he returned to the States to become a lifelong student, literally.
 He has a bachelors from Brigham Young University, a masters from Georgetown University, and a juris doctor from Boston University School of Law.
 Mark is a husband of a wonderful woman who is done with Mark being a student, a father of two intelligent and rambunctious boys who beat him at chess and football, and an active participant in his ward and community.
 He identifies himself as someone who quickly tires of chit chat and wants to know "the five things you want to do before you die" when he first meets you.

-Scott lives in a small house in a suburb of Cincinnati with his wife and three daughters.
+Scott Hales lives in a small house in a suburb of Cincinnati with his wife and three daughters.
 He spends a lot of his time reading Mormon fiction and trying to come up with original things to say about it.
 On weekday mornings, he gets up at 4:40 to teach seminary.
 On weekday evenings, he and his wife watch network television and wonder what it must be like to have a satellite dish and 400 channels.
 During the daytime, he is a graduate student in the Department of English and Comparative Literature at the University of Cincinnati.
 He doesn't like pets or home repairs.
 He always likes to watch superhero cartoons with his kids.
 Sometimes he rides a mountain bike in the woods behind his neighborhood.
 When he's feeling particularly nostalgic, he'll pull out his masterfully written mission journals and remember the days when he didn't sport sideburns.

-Shawn grew up with amazing parents and five younger, wonderful siblings.
+Shawn Tucker grew up with amazing parents and five younger, wonderful siblings.
 He served as a missionary in Chile during the Plebiscite and the first post-dictatorship election.
 After his mission, he attended BYU, where he married ... you guessed it ... his wife.
 They both graduated, with Shawn earning a BA in Humanities.
 Fearing that his BA in Humanities, which is essentially a degree in Jeopardy, would not be sufficient, Shawn completed graduate work in the same ... stuff ... at Florida State University.
 He currently teaches at Elon University in North Carolina.
 He and ... you guessed it ... his wife have four great children.